SIIMA Award for Best Music Director – Telugu

 SIIMA Award for Best Music Director – Telugu is presented by Vibri media group as part of its annual South Indian International Movie Awards, for best music director / composer in Telugu films.
 The award was first given in 2012 for songs and music albums released in 2011.
-Devi Sri Prasad is the most nominated with sixteen nominations and most awarded with eight wins.
+Devi Sri Prasad is the most nominated with seventeen nominations and most awarded with eight wins.